AJSKirk/ajskirk.github.io/about.markdown

 Some things I intend to do with this site are:

-1. Be wrong, a lot. {% marginnote margin1 %} {% endmarginnote %}
+1. Be wrong, a lot.
+Given how many things I've been wrong about things I've thought in the past, I'm [almost surely](https://en.wikipedia.org/wiki/Almost_surely) wrong {% marginnote margin1 %}This contradiction is pointed out in W.V.O.
+Quine's _Quiddities._{% endmarginnote %}

-   {% blockquote W.V.O.
-Quine, **_Quiddities_** %} A reasonable person believes, in short, that each of his beliefs is true and that some of them are false {% endblockquote %}